 CHILDREN'S OSHOGATSU WORKSHOP

-Workshops are designed for children ages 7-12.
-Registration includes a special Year of the Monkey t-shirt.
-The workshop is limited to 30 participants, and pre-registration is required.
+Registration includes all workshop materials.
+Space is limited and pre-registration is required.
+Participants must be 7–13 years old.
 Space will be filled on a first-come, first-served basis.